|

 The efficient resolution of differential equations in power series admits several interesting applications, which are discussed in more detail in [vdH02].
 In particular, certified integration of dynamical systems at high precision is a topic which currently interests us [vdH06a].
 More generally, the efficient computation of Taylor models [Moo66, Loh88, MB96, Loh01, MB04] is a potential application.

-Given a power series
+Given a power series and similarly

 for vectors or matrices of power series (or power series of vectors or